* Obama lays out themes of 2012 election campaign

 Obama sharpened his tone against Wall Street, reflecting what aides see as a message that increasingly resonates with working-class voters whose taxes have gone to business bailouts while their own incomes have flatlined.

-He was also seeking to revitalize his liberal base amid fears that an “enthusiasm gap” could cut into the Democratic turnout and cost him a second term.
+He was also seeking to revitalize his liberal base amid fears that an “enthusiasm gap” could cut into Democratic turnout and cost him a second term.

 Obama sounded themes of economic inequality and corporate greed that have driven the Occupy Wall Street protest movement that was spawned in New York in recent months and has spread to other major cities and even other countries.